AssistiveRoboticsUNH/bc_tutorial/readme.md

 ### Data format
-* We will use hdf5 file for robomimic (see the 'readme.md' in robomimic directory to understand the data format) and real robot.
+* We use hdf5 file for robomimic (see the 'readme.md' in robomimic directory to understand the data format) and real robot.
-* For rest of the environment we will store as *.pkl file with the following structure.
+* For rest of the environment we store as *.pkl file.

-*.pkl structure we are going to use.